-Our advice: The leader's role in how to create an inclusive environment starts with modeling effective communication skills and advocating for inclusive behaviors.
-The result is people will have a sense of belonging and will be valued for their unique perspectives, contributions, and experiences.
+Our advice: The leader's role in creating an inclusive environment starts with modeling effective communication skills and advocating for inclusive behaviors.
+When leaders communicate inclusively, people are more likely to develop a sense of belonging and feel valued for their unique perspectives, contributions, and experiences.

-What to do: Inclusion is making sure the right people are involved—for ideation and decision making.
+What to do: Inclusion is making sure the right people are involved—for generating ideas and making decisions.
 We worked with Dr. Steven Rogelberg, a renowned expert on meetings and the science behind them, to reflect on intentional meeting design.
-Research shows meetings without a clear purpose disproportionally affect those who are underrepresented at work.
+Research shows that meetings without a clear purpose disproportionally affect those who are underrepresented at work.

-Starting your meetings by defining objectives and benefits can mitigate interruptions.
-With techniques like partner discussions and leveraging the chat function and polling software, people who are more introverted and reserved will suddenly have a voice.
+Start your meetings by defining objectives and benefits to mitigate interruptions.
+By using techniques like partner discussions, chat function, and polling software, people who are more introverted and reserved may be more easily heard.
 To ensure virtual meeting attendees are included and engaged, leaders can share materials beforehand to draw people in to create space for equal airtime in discussions.

-Our advice: Creating a set of ground rules provides equal participation opportunities.
-Unspoken rules now become overtly addressed in the process.
+Our advice: Creating and communicating ground rules to foster inclusivity provides equal participation opportunities.
 Developing these practices for leading effective meetings creates psychological safety and a place where people can be their whole, authentic selves.

 4. Delegate for Opportunity

-What we hear: Leaders tend to give the important projects to the same set of superstars over and over again.
+What we hear: Leaders tend to give the important projects to the same superstars over and over again.

 What to do: Leaders must be more thoughtful about who receives opportunities.
-This starts with thinking about the capabilities, development needs, motivators, and availability for all team members.
+This starts with thinking about the capabilities, development needs, motivators, and availability of all team members.

-Prior to delegating tasks or assignments, leaders should answer the following questions to guarantee thoughtful decisions are made:
+Prior to delegating tasks or assignments, leaders should answer the following questions:

 - Where am I unsure of what someone can do or wants to do?

 Our advice: When it comes to delegation, leaders often think it’s all or nothing.
-And because they’re busy, they opt for the path of least resistance.
-But leaders can start to think differently.
+And because they’re busy, they opt for the path of certainty and least resistance.
+But leaders should think about delegation differently.
 They can delegate idea generation, tasks, and authority separately.
-By considering how to allocate the different parts of the project, leaders are forced to assign projects thoughtfully, rather than based on habit or favoritism.
+By considering how to allocate the different parts of the project, leaders can be more inclusive with project assignments, rather than basing delegation on habit or favoritism.